-Alongside the geographic areas where your customers come from, you can decide to translate your messages on the products to help your customers understand.
+Alongside the geographic areas where your customers come from, you can translate your messages on the products to help your customers understand.
 More important, not just language but ethnicity can also help determine the test profile of your customers.
 It is only by doing this that can help you understand the needs of your customers.

 4. Behavioural Segmentation

 Behavioural segmentation entails dividing your full market into smaller groups based on the customers’ buying behaviour.
 With behavioural segmentation, you consider the patterns of your customers, including brand loyalty, frequency, and benefits needed.
 You keep in mind the needs and wants of your customers based on the behaviour they portray.

 By studying the purchasing behaviour of customers, you will understand how customers behave differently in their decision-making process.
 This parameter will help you understand how a consumer approaches a purchase decision.
 You will understand the complexity of the purchasing process, barriers along the path of purchase, and behaviours that are most or least indicative of purchase making.
 Therefore, a customer’s purchase behaviour can be complex, habitual, variance seeking, and dissonance reducing.